-The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.2
+The WHO/UNICEF Joint Monitoring Programme defines an "improved sanitation facility" as flush toilets and pit latrines with a floor slab.3

-Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
-It shows that Kirehe district has 75.2% of households with access to improved sanitation facilities, a figure which is slightly above the national average (74.4%).
+The map presented in Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
+It shows that Ruhango district has 73% of households with access to improved sanitation facilities, which is almost equal to that of the national average (74.5%).

 The EDPRS target on sanitation is to have nationally 65% of the total population with hygienic sanitation by 2012.
-It is clear that Kirehe district has achieved and surpassed this target by 10 percentage points.
+It is clear that Ruhango district has achieved and even surpassed this target by 7 percentage points.

-Figure 4.4 Map: Percentage of households using improved sanitation, by district http://www.wssinfo.org/definitions-methods/watsan-categories/
+Figure 4.4 Map: Percentage of households using improved sanitation, by district

-4.2.
-Housing and energy
+4.2 Housing and energy

 This section describes the housing and energy characteristics of the household.
 The habitat sub-sector has the main objective of contributing to sustainable economic growth and the wellbeing of the Rwandan population by improving habitat and urbanism infrastructure.
-The sub-sector engages in a programme to modernise cities in Rwanda, especially in the habitat areas, with interventions to curb the proliferation of unplanned housing and to improve living standards in irregular neighbourhoods.3
+The sub-sector engages in a programme to modernise cities in Rwanda, especially in the habitat areas, with interventions to curb the proliferation of unplanned housing and to improve living standards in irregular neighbourhoods.4

 The guiding documents of the sub-sector are the Vision 2020 and the EDPRS.
-As summarised in the subsector's EDPRS Self-Assessment Report (2008-2011), the objectives of the Vision 2020 with regard to human settlement are summarised as follows:
+As summarised in the sub-sector's EDPRS Self-Assessment Report (2008-2011), the objectives of the Vision 2020 with regard to human settlement are summarised as follows:

-- Having urbanisation master plans and particular development plans for towns; - · Using urban land according to adopted plans; and - Developing basic infrastructure in urban areas and other rural development zones.
+- Having urbanisation master plans and particular development plans for towns; - Using urban land according to adopted plans; and - Developing basic infrastructure in urban areas and other rural development zones.